hasibulhasanshanto/Vue-Laravel-Dataviewer/README.md

 # Vue-Laravel-Dataviewer
-This is an CRUD operation with the help with Vue.js and Laravel with REST API You can find the project screenshot at this link https://www.behance.net/kajalshanto
+This is an CRUD operation with the help with Vue.js and Laravel with REST API<br>
+You can find the project screenshot at this link https://www.behance.net/kajalshanto